 - May require high maintenance

 Add a pop of color to your climbing and hiking adventures with the Oranginer Women’s Barefoot Shoes in green.
 But if green is not your color, don’t worry— you’ll find them in other colors as well.
 These barefoot-inspired shoes will give you the feeling of walking on air with their comfortable and flexible construction.
+This may be helpful in toe-hooking as well as heel-hooking during the climb.
 The breathable feature also helps keep your feet away from damp conditions.
 These shoes are specifically well-suited for night-time trailing as they feature a style-reflective strip for added safety at nights.
 The wide toe box helps reduce sports injuries while the mesh upper provides good sensory feedback.
 These sport climbing shoes are a great choice if you would want to improve your running posture without compromising on comfort factor.

 - Offers adequate support